A blue butterfly against a background of green leaves

 It is a question of making the best of the situation and using the conditions to get the best picture possible.
 One never knows when a drizzly, misty evening could add an ethereal feel to an otherwise ho-hum shot.

-When it comes to nature photography overall, my first experiences tell me that timing is everything, but to not wait for perfect conditions.
-I need to go out and make the conditions perfect.
+When it comes to nature photography overall, my first experiences revealed to me that timing is everything and to not wait for perfect conditions.
+I need to go out and do the best I can with the conditions that I am given.

 For these reasons, I have a huge appreciation, respect and esteem for nature photographers.
 When they are able to capture the close-up image of a specific species, in a perfect position, with a great background and under seemingly perfect light conditions, it really is a tour de force!

-I am still new at it but I realize it will take much practice for the intuition to kick in, and for all the factors contributing to a perfect photo to become second nature, so to speak.
+I realize that it will take much practice for the intuition to kick in, and for all the factors contributing to a perfect photo to become second nature, so to speak.
+But curiosity and interest are definitely there.

 At the same time, nature photography is a reminder of how, much like the changing of the seasons, life is ever changing and evolving.
-It also reminds us that life offers us a series of “picture-perfect” moments, however temporary they may be, and in not letting those fleeting moments pass us by.
+It also reminds us that life offers us a series of “picture-perfect” moments, however temporary they may be, and to not let those fleeting moments pass us by.

 Squirrel